orbeon/orbeon-forms-doc/upgrading.md

 once you've validated the upgrade.
 Also, before upgrading, we recommend you have a current backup of your database.
 Once done:

-1. Stop your application server or servlet container (e.g. Tomcat).
+1. Stop your application server (e.g. Tomcat).
 2. Move your existing Orbeon Forms install to a temporary directory.
 For instance, with Tomcat, in Tomcat's `webapps` directory, move any existing `orbeon` folder or `orbeon.war` file out of the way before proceeding.
 3. Install the new `orbeon.war`.
 With Tomcat, this is often done by uncompressing the `orbeon.war` into an `orbeon` directory (`unzip -d orbeon orbeon.war`), and moving the `orbeon` directory inside the Tomcat `webapps` directory.
-4. Test that your clean install works as expected "out of the box" (i.e. without any of your configurations).
+4. Restart your application server and test that your clean install works as expected "out of the box", that is without any of your custom configurations.
 5. Put back configurations you had with your previous installation.
 Often, the only file you need to modify is `WEB-INF/resources/config/properties-local.xml`, but you might have created or made changes to other files, such as `WEB-INF/resources/config/form-builder-permissions.xml`, `WEB-INF/resources/config/log4j.xml` or